haacked/haacked.com/_posts/2017/2017-08-30-endless-immensity-of-the-sea.md

 This is not to say that small companies should avoid adding managers.
 Managers can be a solution.
 But add them with care.
 And do not conflate managers with management and leadership.
 A company that adds managers hasn't necessarily solved its management problems.
 Done poorly, it's exacerbated them.
 Too often management is introduced as if throwing a wrench at a broken machine and hope by chance it gets fixed.
 It requires careful attention and focus on the problems managers are meant to solve.

 Another trap is to conflate leadership and structure with hierarchy.
 That's at the heart of this quote.
-The [Valve handbook](http://www.valvesoftware.com/company/Valve_Handbook_LowRes.pdf) covers this well.

-> Hierarchy is great for maintaining predictability and repeatability.
-It simplifies planning and makes it easier to control a large group of people from the top down, which is why military organizations rely on it so heavily.
-> But when you’re an entertainment company that’s spent the last decade going out of its way to recruit the most intelligent, innovative, talented people on Earth, telling them to sit at a desk and do what they’re told obliterates 99 percent of their value.
-We want innovators, and that means maintaining an environment where they’ll flourish.

-The quote refers to "entertainment company" but I think it equally applies to any company where you have work that's primarily intellectual in nature.
-And the part about how hierarchy serves the military is itself [challenged by leaders such as David Marquet](https://www.youtube.com/watch?v=DLRH5J_93LQ), a former nuclear submarine commander, who notes that when he stopped giving orders his crew performed better.

-I've heard that perhaps Valve doesn't live up to the ideals put forth in their handbook.
-If so, that's a shame.
-Regardless, there's a lot of gold in the handbook.

 It's unfortunate, but I believe it's rare to see this kind of leadership.
 Successful managers are often lionized and then grow to believe the hype.
 Too much credit is given to the singular leaders and not the team that made it possible.
 We focus too much on individual performance despite all the evidence that [high functioning _teams_ matter more](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html?mcubz=0).